jaw42/jaw42.github.com/university/Statistics.md

 ### Regression Test
 - Two (or more) continuous variables
 - Allows prediction of variable based on the value of others
+- `y = mx + c`
+- Comparing the means of groups along a continuum of *three or more* treatment levels.
+- Can also be used for three or more treatments set at regular intervals
+- Provides a graph with a line of best fit that passes as close as possible to all the data points.

 ### Levene's Test
 - Tests for homogeneity of variances